Fraud risk looms over Zimbabwe's post-Mugabe election

 With 5.6 million registered voters, the results of the presidential, parliamentary and local elections are due by August 4.

-A run-off vote is scheduled for September 8 if no presidential candidate wins at least 50 percent plus one in the first round.
+A run-off vote is scheduled for September 8 if no presidential candidate wins at least 50 percent in the first round.

-Robert Mugabe, seen attending an October meeting of the South Africa-Zimbabwe binational Commission in Pretoria and who was ousted in November, was the only leader his country had known since independence

 Mugabe, now a frail 94, was finally ousted as he tried to position his wife Grace, 53, to be his successor.

-In his only press interviews since his fall, he admitted only that "some errors were done" under his rule, adding that he now thought his country was "topsy turvy".
+In his only press interviews since his fall, he admitted that "some errors were done" under his rule, and said he thought his country was now "topsy turvy".